 4. Relatives come over frequently asking to use it. :)

-Personally, I really felt like I am getting a phenomenal treatment in the 15-20 minutes I spent on the Ironman table and especially enjoyed the amazing infrared heating bonus.
+Personally, I really feel like I am getting a phenomenal treatment in the 15-20 minutes I spend on the Ironman table and I especially enjoy the relaxing infrared heat.

-Have you ever tried combining inversion with infrared heating?
-Do you own a different Ironman inversion table?
+Have you ever tried combining inversion with infrared heating? what’s your experience with gravity tables?

 Share your thoughts or questions in the comments below.